tldr-pages/tldr/pages/osx/pod.md

 `pod list`

-- Show the outdated pods in the current `Podfile.lock`:
+- Show the outdated pods (of those currently installed):

 `pod outdated`

-- Update all pods in the current project to their newest version:
+- Update all currently installed pods to their newest version:

 `pod update`

-- Update a specific pod in the current project to their newest version:
+- Update a specific (previously installed) pod to its newest version:

 `pod update {{pod_name}}`